raspberrypi-guide/raspberrypi-guide.github.io/docs/networking/raspberry-pi-security.md

 ---

 ## Raspberry Pi security
-The level of security you need for your Raspberry Pi will depend strongly how you use it.
-By default it is already quite secure and using it for a local network only simple changes may be needed, but when your Raspberry Pi is connected to the internet and for example used to broadcast live data, further security measures are recommended.
+The level of security you need for your Raspberry Pi will strongly depend on how you plan to use it.
+By default it is already quite secure and using it for a local network only simple changes may be needed.
+But when your Raspberry Pi is connected to the internet and for example used to broadcast live data, further security measures are recommended.

 ## Update the system
-It is important to ensure your system has the latest security fixes.
+It is first of all important to ensure your system has the latest security fixes.
 This is as simple as keeping your version of Raspberry Pi OS  up-to-date.
 To do so, open a terminal window and enter:

 ```
 sudo apg-get update && sudo apt-get full-upgrade